Source Filmmaker: Other updates

 On April 1, 2013, Valve implemented support for the Steam Workshop, which allows users to upload their custom-made assets onto the Steam community.
 These assets range from video game models and sound to animation project files.

-A version of SFM for Valve's Source 2 engine was released on May 15, 2020, alongside other development tools for Half-Life: Alyx.
+A version of the software for Valve's Source 2 engine, known as Source 2 Filmmaker, was released on May 15, 2020, alongside other development tools for Half-Life: Alyx.